-Once, the best 75-inch TVs would have only appealed to the very rich and the cinema-minded, but that's not so much the case these days.
-The sets take up much less room than they once would have thanks to shrinking depth and bezels, and if you wall mount then you can get a huge screen that really doesn't encroach on your living space at all.
+The best 75-inch TVs used to only appeal to the wealthy and the cinema-minded, but that's not the case these days.
+Ultra-widescreen TVs take up much less room than they used to thanks to smaller depth and bezels.
+If you wall mount your TV you can get a huge screen that doesn't encroach on your living space at all.

 The big benefit of this change is that companies are making 75-inch TVs at a range of different budgets, so you can go giant without spending as much as a new car.
 That said, we should note that if you want a premium-quality panel, there is a major price hike over the best 65-inch TVs… and those already tend to be a lot steeper than the best 55-inch TVs.

-But if you can stretch to them, these high-end 75-inch sets really make the most of high-end technologies such as OLED and QLED, showcasing what they're capable of.
-Not all of the best OLED TVs are available in sizes as big as these sets, but many of the key models are.
+However, if you can afford one, these high-end 75-inch sets really make the most of technologies like OLED and QLED, showcasing what they're capable of.
+Most of best OLED TVs are available in sizes this big, which wasn't the case just a few years ago.